 ETR 593.
-Technology Commercialization: Theory, Strategy and Practice

-In the modern world of global competition the ability to utilize technological innovation is increasingly important.
-This course will examine the sources of new technology, the tools to evaluate new technologies, the process of intellectual property transfer, and the eventual positioning of the resultant products and services in the commercial market.
+Technology Commercialization: Theory, Strategy and Practice erty transfer, and the eventual positioning of the resultant products and services in the commercial market.
 Its purpose is to improve the probability of success of this discipline in both existing organizational models and early stage ventures.
 Specific cases studies of successful technology commercialization processes will be used to supplement the course materials.